wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 **Notice:** If you just want your Ports or did not complete the user creation/password part of the script?
 See Step 5 for ports and 6 for the command you need.

+In SSH do the commands described in this FAQ.
+If you do not know how to SSH into your slot use this FAQ: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 ### To set up your own SFTP or FTPS server with your own virtual users on your slot, follow this guide:

-This bash script will perform the **basic setup** outlined in Steps 1 through 6 only.
+This bash script will perform the **basic setup** outlined in Steps 1,2,3,4,5,6.
+Including creating your main user account.

-**important note:** This script can also update proftpd without losing any settings, jails or users you have configured.
+**Important note:** This script can also update proftpd without losing any settings, jails or users you have configured.

 So if you use the bash script and complete it successfully you can continue from Step 7 of the FAQ.

 ~~~
 wget -qO ~/proftpd.sh http://git.io/nMVKJA && bash ~/proftpd.sh
 ~~~

+### Manual Installation Steps

+Follow these steps to manually download and install proftpd.
+The bash script will complete Steps 1,2,3,4,5,6 for you.

 ### Step 1: Get the package and extract it: